Prevention of dementia: NSAIDs

 Non-steroidal anti-inflammatory drugs (NSAIDs) can decrease the risk of developing Alzheimer's and Parkinson's diseases.
 The length of time needed to prevent dementia varies, but in most studies it is usually between 2 and 10 years.
 Research has also shown that it must be used in clinically relevant dosages and that so called "baby aspirin" doses are ineffective at treating dementia.

 Alzheimer's disease causes inflammation in the neurons by its deposits of amyloid beta peptides and neurofibrillary tangles.
 These deposits irritate the body by causing a release of e.g. cytokines and acute phase proteins, leading to inflammation.
 When these substances accumulate over years they contribute to the effects of Alzheimer's.
 NSAIDs inhibit the formation of such inflammatory substances, and prevent the deteriorating effects.

 In 2020 a systematic review conducted by Cochrane of four randomized controlled trials with 23,187 participants concluded that the use of low-dose aspirin and NSAIDS of any type for the prevention of dementia was not supported and that there could be harm.

 Vaccine

 There is as yet no vaccine against dementia.
 It has been theorized that a vaccine could activate the body's own immune system to combat the beta amyloid plaques in Alzheimer's disease.
 One problem to overcome is overreaction from the immune system, leading to encephalitis.

+Anticholinergic medication use

+Anticholinergic medications are often prescribed to treat health conditions commonly experienced by older people including overactive bladder and many commonly used medications have anticholinergic activity.
+There has been some observational research that has suggested a linkage between anticholinergic medication use and cognitive decline in older adults.
+Suggestions to reduce the 'anticholinergic burden', try to modify a person's medications to reduce the use of medications that have anticholinergic activity in a safe way, are often made in dementia guidelines with the goal of improving cognition and/or reducing further decline.
+The evidence supporting this approach to preventing dementia is weak, however, if safe to do so, and in light of some weaker observational evidence suggesting that these medications may be related to adverse effects or poorer outcomes, it is clinically suggested to prescribe these medications with caution and if safe to do so reduce their use.